severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 a unique expertise in social robotics.

-The project also includes an advisory board, with invaluable institutional (Helen Beten, UK Refugee Council), as well as legal (Katheryn Cronin, Garden Court Chambers) expertise.
+The project also includes an advisory board, with invaluable institutional (Helen Beten, UK Refugee Council), as well as legal (Kathryn Cronin, Garden Court Chambers) expertise.